-I had the opportunity to volunteer at a Shoot Like a Girl (SLAG) event a few weeks ago, I am floored by the amazing things this group of ladies is doing for women.
-The event all starts with this show stopper of a truck and trailer pulling into the location.
+I jumped at the opportunity to volunteer at a Shoot Like a Girl (SLAG) event a few weeks ago, and I am floored by the amazing things this group of ladies is doing for women.
+The event starts with this show stopper of a truck and trailer pulling into the location.

-Then a gaggle of beautiful women pop out and set up this amazing gun display that you can touch.
+Then a gaggle of beautiful women pop out and set up this hands on gun display.
 They have rifles, pistols and revolvers.
-It is a great setup so you can actually feel the guns, rack them and see if they are a fit for you.
+It is a great setup and made even better because you can actually feel the guns, rack them and determine if they are a fit for you.

 As an avid archer, I was interested in seeing how the archery instruction side of the SLAG truck worked.
 I love that rather than going through a complicated shot sequence, they tell you the basics and walk you through the shot sequence as you go.
 For an archery experience, this is exactly what you need.

-My goal is to see as many women in the outdoors and in shooting sports.
-Being able to have a small glimpse of the amazing things this group is doing for women as well as having the personal experience of just getting out there and becoming more comfortable with firearms shows the amazing impacts this program can have for women.
-When Karen gave us our morning pep talk and said, “you can change someone’s life today,” I wasn’t so sure.
-Then the hugs and the thank you started as the participants came out.
-The ladies at SLAG really care about the women they are out there to reach, there is nothing more amazing than a pure intention and SLAG has that in the biggest way.
+My goal is to see many women in the outdoors and in shooting sports.
+Getting a small glimpse of the amazing things this group is doing for women is powerful.
+My personal experience of just getting out there and becoming more comfortable with firearms shows the amazing impacts this program can have for women just like me.
+When Karen gave us our morning pep talk and said, “You can change someone’s life today,” I wasn’t so sure.
+Then the hugs and the thank yous started as the participants came out.
+The ladies at Shoot Like a Girl really care about the women they are out there to reach.
+There is nothing more wonderful than a pure intention and SLAG has that in the biggest way.
 Be sure to check them out when the truck comes your way.